 Partners sponsors a qualified defined contribution plan available to substantially all Loan Fund employees.
 This plan allows employees to make pre-tax contributions pursuant to Section 401(k) of the Internal Revenue Code and provides for employer matching contributions for eligible employees in accordance with the provisions of the plan.
 We match eligible participants' contributions, as defined, after one year of employment, based on a formula set forth in the plan, and may make additional contributions, subject to certain limitations, at the discretion of the Partners Board of Trustees.
 Participants are immediately vested in their contributions, and our matching contributions are vested over a three-year period.
 After three years of service, all future matching contributions are automatically vested.
-We made matching contributions to the plan for the years ended December 31, 2020 and 2019 of \$97,000 and \$98,000, respectively.
+We made matching contributions to the plan for the years ended December 31, 2021 and 2020 of \$104,000 and \$97,000, respectively.

 The plan also includes a defined contribution provision, whereby we contribute an amount equal to a percentage, as defined by the plan, of the gross compensation of each employee.
-These contributions vest after six years.
-After six years of service, all future contributions are automatically vested.
-Total expenses under this plan totaled \$123,000 for the years ended December 31, 2020 and 2019.
+These contributions vest over a three-year period as well.
+After three years of service, all future contributions are automatically vested.
+Total expenses under this plan totaled \$134,000 and \$123,000 for the years ended December 31, 2021 and 2020, respectively.